adammurdoch/kotlin-tools/base-plugins/README.md

 Builds a command-line application implemented in Kotlin/Native.

-- Adds macOS and Linux targets.
+- Adds macOS, Linux and Windows targets.
 - Adds `nativeMain` and `nativeTest` source sets that are shared by these targets.
 You can add shared Kotlin/Native code to these source sets.
 - Adds `application { }` block, see below for the available settings.